MSTAR: Box-free Multi-query Scene Text Retrieval with Attention Recycling: Conclusion

 \section{Conclusion}

-In this paper, we introduce MSTAR, a new box-free method for multi-query scene text retrieval.
-It incorporates PVE to shift image attention to fine-grained scene text.
-Our model demonstrate competitive retrieval performance with state-of-the-art box-based methods while significantly reducing annotation cost.
-Moreover, for the first time, we study the multi-query scene text retrieval and establish the MQTR benchmark for evaluation.
-Experiments show neither box-based methods nor general cross-modal retrievers can handle such a challenging task while our MSTAR can serve as a strong baseline model for this task.
-For future work, we aim to investigate model acceleration and document retrieval tasks.
+This work investigates the fundamental OCR task of scene text retrieval via a novel box-free paradigm.
+It incorporates PVE to shift visual attention to fine-grained scene text.
+Our model demonstrates competitive retrieval performance with state-of-the-art box-based methods while significantly reducing annotation cost.
+Moreover, for the first time, we study the multi-query scene text retrieval enabling broader real-world applications.
+Experiments show that neither box-based methods nor general cross-modal retrievers can handle such a challenging task effectively, while our method can serve as a strong baseline for this task.
+This study is expected to inspire future research on weakly supervised pre-training for visual document foundation models.